peteroupc/html3dutil/tutorials/glmath.md

 * **a&prime;**<sub>_y_</sub> = 0 &#x22c5; **a**<sub>_x_</sub> + (cos &theta;) &#x22c5; **a**<sub>_y_</sub> + -(sin &theta;) &#x22c5; **a**<sub>_z_</sub> + 0
 * **a&prime;**<sub>_z_</sub> = 0 &#x22c5; **a**<sub>_x_</sub> + (sin &theta;) &#x22c5; **a**<sub>_y_</sub> + (cos &theta;) &#x22c5; **a**<sub>_z_</sub> + 0

+Note that:

-Note that when we rotate a point about the X axis, the X coordinate is unchanged and the Y and Z coordinates are adjusted in the rotation.
+* When we rotate a point about the X axis, the X coordinate is unchanged and the Y and Z coordinates are adjusted in the rotation.
 For rotations about the Y axis or the Z axis, the Y or Z coordinate, respectively, is likewise unchanged.
+* If the axis of rotation points toward the viewer, positive rotations mean counterclockwise rotation.
+For example, 60 degrees about the axis means 60 degrees counterclockwise, and negative 60 degrees means 60 degrees clockwise.

 As an example, say we rotate 60 degrees about the X axis (`mat4rotated(60, 1, 0, 0)`,
 &theta; = 60).